RUSOCIAL-LTD/Signers/README.md

 - Yes Register is working on all signers and does not ban if your flow is proper
 - We Speak Russian/English
 - We Only Accept Crypto Payments at this time
+- We can refuse you service at any time and ban you if you break it